eddelojeda/youtube_trends/README.md

 ```

 This will:
-- Download the raw dataset (if not already downloaded or if --redownload is set),
+- ⬇️ Download the raw dataset (if not already downloaded or if --redownload is set),
-- Vectorize and detect the language of video titles,
+- 📝 Vectorize and detect the language of video titles,
-- Translate titles to English,
+- 🔤 Translate titles to English,
-- Detect objects in thumbnails,
+- 🔍 Detect objects in thumbnails,
-- Compute thumbnail stats (brightness, contrast, saturation),
+- 🎨 Compute thumbnail stats (brightness, contrast, saturation),
-- Extract thumbnail embeddings,
+- 🧠 Extract thumbnail embeddings,
-- Use YOLOv5n model version to object detection in thumbnails,
+- 🔧 Select YOLOv5n model version to perform object detection in thumbnails,
-- Process the full dataset (no limits on weeks/days),
+- 📅 Process the full dataset (no limits on weeks/days),
-- Automatically select number of threads for parallel processing.
+- ⚙️ Automatically select number of threads for parallel processing.

 --------